Clive Lythgoe: UK career

 Lythgoe was a protégé of Myra Hess, for whom he turned pages.

 His career breakthrough was under Arthur Bliss in 1954, performing the conductor's own Piano Concerto in B-flat at the first of what were to be many performances at the annual Royal Albert Hall Proms.
+At the 1955 Cheltenham Music Festival he performed the premiere of Humphrey Searle's Piano Concerto No.2 with Sir John Barbirolli and The Hallé orchestra.
 He consolidated his reputation when he performed the premiere of Malcolm Williamson's piano concerto at the 1958 Cheltenham Music Festival.
-He appeared as a soloist with all the leading British orchestras, under conductors including Sir Colin Davis, Sir John Barbirolli, and Zubin Mehta.
+He appeared as a soloist with all the leading British orchestras, under conductors including Sir Colin Davis and Zubin Mehta.

 In the 1960s, he was the first classical pianist to abandon formal concert attire.
 The stylish collarless suit which Pierre Cardin designed for him attracted the attention of Brian Epstein, who asked if the Beatles could adopt the same style.

 He owned a six-bedroom house in Surrey, a hand-built Bristol 405 sports car, but became increasingly depressive.
 By the early 1970s, Lythgoe was relying heavily on drugs to get him through performances.
 During World War II, a bomb had landed in his back garden, decapitating the girl next door and ripping off his piano teacher's arm.
 Decades later, he claimed to still wake up screaming at the memory.